-Investments in waste-to-energy and expanding modular construction technologies to the market further exemplify our diversification approach, while leveraging our expertise in engineering and sustainable construction practices.
-As discussions with the Government on a waste-to-energy project remain ongoing, we are optimistic about the potential of this project to complement our diversification portfolio.
+Investments in waste-to-energy and expanding modular construction technologies to the market further exemplify our diversification approach, while leveraging expertise our engineering and sustainable construction practices.
+As discussions with the Government on a waste-toenergy project remain ongoing, we are optimistic about the potential of this project to complement our diversification portfolio.